Thirumamagal-rpx/Pramati/Training/salesforce.md

 Salesforce- data secure
 Is a cloud service

-Metadata:
+## Metadata:

-All of the standard and custom configurations, functionality, and code in your org are metadata.
+- All of the standard and custom configurations, functionality, and code in your org are metadata.

-Salesforce knows how to store and serve you that metadata immediately after you create it. - To move fast in platform.
+- Salesforce knows how to store and serve you that metadata immediately after you create it. - To move fast in platform.

-API:(Application Programming Interface)
+## API:(Application Programming Interface)

-Allows different pieces of software to connect to each other and exchange information.
+- Allows different pieces of software to connect to each other and exchange information.

-Without knowing the details, you can connect your apps with other apps or software systems.
+- Without knowing the details, you can connect your apps with other apps or software systems.
 The other details of how the information passes through the system is taken care of by other technologies.

-Job of Salesforce in API:
+## Job of Salesforce in API:
- When you add a custom object or field, the platform automatically creates an API name that serves as an access point between your org and the database.
+ - When you add a custom object or field, the platform automatically creates an API name that serves as an access point between your org and the database.
 Salesforce uses that API name to retrieve the metadata and data you’re looking for.

-Setup Area:
+### Setup Area:

-Object Manager
+- Object Manager
-Setup Menu
+- Setup Menu
-Main window
+- Main window

-Setup Menu:
+## Setup Menu:

+- Administration
-Administration-manage your users and data.
+	-manage your users and data.
 Add users, change permissions, import and export data, and create email templates.

+- Platform Tools
-Platform Tools-view and manage your data model, create apps, modify the user interface, and deploy new features to your users.
+	-view and manage your data model, create apps, modify the user interface, and deploy new features to your users.
-Manage your code as well.
+	-Manage your code as well.

+- Settings
-Settings-Add business hours, change your locale, and view your org’s history.
+	-Add business hours, change your locale, and view your org’s history.

-AppExchange:
+## AppExchange:

-Hundreds of cloud applications created by salesforce developers,customers and partners.
+- Hundreds of cloud applications created by salesforce developers,customers and partners.

-Pre-integrated.
+- Pre-integrated.
-Can add functionality easily and efficiently.
+- Can add functionality easily and efficiently.

-Sandboxes:
+## Sandboxes:
-Sandboxes are copies of your organization in a separate environment.
+- Sandboxes are copies of your organization in a separate environment.
 They’re used for development and testing.

-Installing Apps:
+## Installing Apps:

 first install apps in a non-production environment like a sandbox or Developer Edition org